benGigaTech/python-grc-b/dev_notes.md

 - Session management with Flask-Login
 - Audit logging of authentication events

+## Dashboard and Visualization

+The application implements a responsive dashboard that provides real-time metrics and visualizations for compliance status.

+### Dashboard Components

+1. **Summary Cards**:
+   - Total Controls
+   - Overdue Tasks
+   - Pending Tasks
+   - Controls Due for Review

+2. **Charts and Visualizations**:
+   - Compliance Status Doughnut Chart (Compliant, In Progress, Non-Compliant, Not Assessed)
+   - Task Status Pie Chart (Open, In Progress, Completed, Overdue)
+   - Recent Activities Table
+   - My Tasks Table

+### Implementation Details

+1. **Routes**:
+   - The dashboard endpoint is defined in `app/routes/controls.py` under the `/dashboard` route
+   - It aggregates data from multiple models and database queries

+2. **Template**:
+   - Dashboard template: `app/templates/dashboard.html`
+   - Uses Chart.js for rendering charts
+   - Responsive layout using CSS Grid and Flexbox

+3. **Data Flow**:
+   - Control metrics collected via SQL aggregation
+   - Task metrics filtered by status and due dates
+   - Recently completed activities pulled from audit logs
+   - User-specific tasks filtered from the tasks table

+4. **Entry Point**:
+   - Primary application navigation starts at the dashboard
+   - Navigation bar updated to highlight dashboard as main entry point

+## Import/Export System

+The application supports bulk operations for compliance controls through CSV import and export functionality.

+### Export System

+1. **Implementation**:
+   - Export functionality is implemented in `app/routes/controls.py` under the `/export-csv` route
+   - Uses Python's CSV module and Flask's Response class

+2. **Features**:
+   - Generates a CSV file containing all control information
+   - Includes headers for user-friendly parsing
+   - Names the file with a timestamp for version tracking

+3. **Usage**:
+   - Export button added to the controls list page
+   - Direct URL access: `/export-csv`

+### Import System

+1. **Implementation**:
+   - Import functionality is implemented in `app/routes/controls.py` under the `/import-csv` route
+   - Uses the `Control.save()` method to handle both new and existing controls

+2. **Features**:
+   - Validates uploaded CSV files
+   - Parses CSV header to map to database fields
+   - Handles both creation and updating of controls
+   - Reports success/error counts
+   - Admin permission required

+3. **Template**:
+   - Import form: `app/templates/import_controls.html`
+   - Includes documentation for CSV format

+4. **Security Considerations**:
+   - File type validation (CSV only)
+   - Admin-only access
+   - Input sanitization for CSV contents

+## Task Notifications

+The application implements automated email notifications for task deadlines to improve user awareness and compliance task completion rates.

+### Notification System Components

+1. **Email Service**:
+   - Located in `app/services/email.py`
+   - Provides functions for sending various types of notifications
+   - Uses Flask-Mail for SMTP operations
+   - Templates stored in `app/templates/emails/`

+2. **Scheduler Service**:
+   - Located in `app/services/scheduler.py`
+   - Uses Flask-APScheduler for background tasks
+   - Initializes with the Flask application

+3. **Configuration**:
+   - Email notification settings in config.py
+   - NOTIFICATION_ENABLED controls whether notifications are active
+   - NOTIFICATION_HOUR sets the daily time for notification sending

+### Notification Types

+1. **Task Assignment**: When a task is assigned to a user
+2. **Due Soon**: For tasks approaching their deadline (within 3 days)
+3. **Overdue**: For tasks that have passed their deadline
+4. **Task Completed**: When a task is marked as completed
+5. **Task Confirmation**: When a reviewer confirms a completed task

+### Testing Notifications

+1. **Manual Testing**:
+   - Admin interface includes a button to manually trigger notifications
+   - Available at admin users page
+   - Useful for verifying email configuration

+2. **Scheduled Execution**:
+   - Default: Runs daily at 8 AM (configurable)
+   - Checks for tasks due soon or overdue
+   - Logs notification activity

+### Implementation Note

+The notification system is designed to be non-blocking, with email operations occurring in background threads to prevent impact on the main application performance.

 ## Security Considerations

 The application implements several security measures: